leolanese/Angular19-API-Observable-Signal/README.md

 The httpResource function creates a Resource that performs an HTTP GET request to a specified URL.
 When provided with a reactive function for the URL, the resource updates automatically as the URL changes via signals.
 Under the hood, httpResource utilizes Angular's HttpClient, ensuring compatibility with existing interceptors and testing utilities.
 `Instead of manually subscribing inside an effect, rxResource allows developers to declare request dependencies and automatically updates when the dependent Signal changes.`

-🟡 httpresource with paramenters:
+🟡 `Signal with httpresource (with paramenters)`
-- clean, reactive data flow
-- The service demonstrates modern Angular patterns
+- Reactive Forms instead template-driven
-- Uses signals for reactive state management
+- using Signals for a clean, reactive data flow and reactive state management
-- Using httpResource for automatic data fetching
+- Using httpResource, with parameter, for automatic data fetching
-- Implements debouncing for performance
+- Implements debouncing for performance + Handles errors, in separates function for reusability
 - Provides computed values for derived state
-- Handles errors gracefully

 🟡 `SoC`
 This example demonstrates the separation of concerns between the: